FINA5531 Fixed Income Securities

 |Semester 1||UWA (Perth)||Face to face|

-- This unit provides the background and basic concepts of investing in fixed income securities and debt markets.
+- This unit provides the background and basic concepts related to investing in fixed income securities and debt markets.
 It covers topics such as bond pricing, duration, convexity, bond volatility, term structure of interest rates, mortgage-backed securities, corporate bonds with embedded options and risks associated with investing in fixed income securities and their derivatives.

-- Students are able to (1) explain the background and basic concepts of fixed income securities and debt markets; (2) understand and demonstrate how to manage risks associated with investing in fixed income securities and their exotic products; (3) demonstrate the ability to work in a team and to provide constructive feedback; and (4) produce clear and concise written communication and oral presentations.
+- Students are able to (1) explain the background and basic concepts of fixed income securities and debt markets; (2) demonstrate how to manage risks associated with investing in fixed income securities and their exotic products; (3) demonstrate the ability to work in a team and to provide constructive feedback; and (4) produce clear and concise written communication and oral presentations.

 - Indicative assessments in this unit are as follows: (1) online assessments; (2) assignment; and (3) final examination.
 Further information is available in the unit outline.